1. Home>

 PronounSpanishEnglish

-Ella / Él / Ustedse dormirás/he will sleep, you (formal) will sleep
+Ella / Él / Ustedse dormirás/he will fall asleep, you (formal) will fall asleep

-Ellas / Ellos / Ustedesse dormiránthey will sleep, you (plural formal) will sleep
+Ellas / Ellos / Ustedesse dormiránthey will fall asleep,

 Or use our app: